MOSEK/mosek.rust/doc/source/consts.rst

 ``const MSK_IINF_MIO_CONSTRUCT_NUM_ROUNDINGS    : i32 = 22``
     Number of values in the integer solution that is rounded to an integer value.
 ``const MSK_IINF_MIO_CONSTRUCT_SOLUTION         : i32 = 23``

-    If this item has the value 0, then |mosek| did not try to construct an initial integer feasible solution.
-    If the item has a positive value, then |mosek| successfully constructed an initial integer feasible solution.
+    If this item is positive, then |mosek| successfully constructed an initial integer feasible solution.
 ``const MSK_IINF_MIO_INITIAL_SOLUTION           : i32 = 24``
     Is non-zero if an initial integer solution is specified.
 ``const MSK_IINF_MIO_NEAR_ABSGAP_SATISFIED      : i32 = 25``